 Current draw: 180mA Positive, 170mA Negative

-UK Retail Price including Vat: Dark Edition GBP465
+UK Retail Price including Vat: Silver Panel GBP 465, Dark Edition GBP465

 The original MiniMod Glide +Noise module was based exactly on the original Minimoog Model D circuitry, which was designed to be used with the built in Model D keyboard, and because of its vintage design its range was severely limited to 5 or 6 octaves, and it also responded to positive voltages only.
 Another limitation was that it would not return fully to zero when selecting long glide times, which restricted the range even more.